dosco/graphjin/docs/install.md

 ### Alongside an existing Rails app

-Super Graph can read Rails session cookies.
-Like those created by authentication gems (Devise or Warden).
+Super Graph can read Rails session cookies, like those created by authentication gems (Devise or Warden).
 Based on how you've configured your Rails app the cookie can be signed, encrypted, both, include the user ID or just have the ID of the session.
 If you have choosen to use Redis or Memcache as your session store then Super Graph can read the session cookie and then lookup the user in the session store.
-In short it works really well with any kind of Rails app setup.
+In short it works really well with almost all Rails apps.

-For any of this to work Super Graph must be deployed in a way that make the browser sent your apps cookie to it along with the GraphQL query.
-This means Super Graph should be on the same domain as your app or a subdomain.
+For any of this to work Super Graph must be deployed in a way that make the browser send the apps cookie to it along with the GraphQL query.
+That means Super Graph needs to be either on the same domain as your app or on a subdomain.

 ::: tip I need an example
 Say your Rails app runs on `myrailsapp.com` then Super Graph should be on the same domain or on a subdomain like `graphql.myrailsapp.com`.
-If you choose subdomain read below.
+If you choose subdomain then remeber read the [Deploy under a subdomain](#deploy-under-a-subdomain) section.
 :::

 ### Custom Docker Image